Updated May 25th, 2017

 Many: fresh styling inside and out; new engines, including its first-ever diesel; new safety features; and expanded availability of the segment-exclusive 10-speed automatic transmission.
 These changes mark the midcycle refresh for Ford’s stalwart full-size pickup truck.
 This report focuses on the half-ton F-150 line.

 Full-size pickups remain the most popular vehicles sold in North America.
-Low gas prices and post-recession demand by tradespeople and like have boosted recent demand.
-At the same time, more and more buyers are seeking large trucks as daily transportation and demanding convenience and luxury features once the domain of high-end passenger cars.
-Even taking often generous incentives into account, big-pickup transaction prices average around $40,000, about $10,000 more than the average passenger car.
+Low gas prices and post-recession demand by tradespeople and like have helped sales.
+At the same time, buyers are again seeking large trucks as daily transportation and demanding convenience and luxury features once found on high-end passenger cars.
+Even taking often generous incentives into account, big-pickup transaction prices average around $40,000, about $10,000 more than the passenger-car average.

-Ford sold more than 820,000 F-Series trucks – most F-150s — in calendar 2016, making this far and away America’s best-selling vehicle of any type.
-In fact, F-Series sales topped the combined total of its arch rival, the mechanically similar Chevrolet Silverado and GMC Sierra.
-No other full-size pickup is apt to catch it, but Ford can’t dismiss the competition, such as the all-new version of the Ram 1500 slated for model-year 2019.
+Led by the F-150, Ford’s F-Series trucks are America’s best-selling vehicle of any type.
+Sales top the combined total of the arch-rival Chevrolet Silverado and the mechanically similar GMC Sierra, with Fiat-Chrysler’s Ram pickups in third place.
+No other full-size pickup is apt to catch it, but Ford can’t dismiss the competition, including the coming redesigned 2019 Ram 1500.

 Why should I wait for the 2018?

-Because you want the absolute latest (and probably greatest) F-150.
-We’re pleased with arrival of an availability diesel engine, though it won’t go on sale until summer 2018.
-Unchanged will be F-150’s steel chassis with aluminum body panels, the latter are a first for a big pickup.
-They’re designed to be as strong as steel but much lighter.
-The Ford faithful evidently have no issue with them, but rival GM claims the aluminum panels, those making up the cargo bed in particular, are easier to damage than steel, while being more difficult and costlier to repair.
+Because you want the absolute latest in F-150 styling and, if you’re a diesel-engine fan, because Ford is finally offering one in its half-ton pickup.
+Unchanged will be F-150’s steel chassis with aluminum body panels, the latter a first for a big pickup.
+They’re designed to be as strong as steel but much lighter, to the benefit of performance and fuel economy.
+The Ford faithful evidently accept them, but rival GM claims the aluminum panels — in particular, those making up the cargo bed — are easier to damage than steel and are more difficult and costlier to repair.

 Should I buy a 2017 model instead?

-Sure, if you’re OK with the F-150’s current styling, powertrains, and feature set.
-Price-sensitive buyers may also want to shop a 2017 since Ford is likely to ramp up incentives to clear showroom space prior to arrival of the revised 2018 truck.
+Sure, if you’re OK with the current styling, powertrains, and feature set.
+Price-conscious shopper should also consider a 2017, since Ford is likely to ramp-up ’17 F-150 incentives to clear showroom space for the revised 2018s.

-With three cab styles, three bed lengths, four engines, rear-wheel drive and four-wheel drive (4WD), and myriad axle ratios, exterior and interior packages, wheel types, and accessories, you can configure an F-150 to be anything from a workhorse to a show horse.
-Just be prepared to open your checkbook fairly wide if you want one with luxury touches.
+With three cab styles, three bed lengths, four engines, rear-wheel drive and four-wheel drive (4WD), myriad axle ratios, exterior and interior packages, wheel types, and accessories, you can configure an F-150 to be anything from workhorse to show horse.
+Just be prepared to dig deep into your checkbook if you want one with luxury touches.

 The 2017 F-150 introduced the segment’s first 10-speed automatic transmission.
-This gearbox is offered only with the optional 3.5-liter twin-turbocharged V-6, itself upgraded for ’17 to produce a massive 470 pound-feet of torque – 50 more than in the 2016 model.
-It’s a very slick drivetrain and the most popular among buyers, so you should have no trouble sourcing one if it suits your fancy.
+This gearbox is offered only with Ford’s optional EcoBoost 3.5-liter twin-turbocharged V-6, itself upgraded for ’17 to produce a massive 470 pound-feet of torque – a 50 pound-foot-increase over 2016 engine.
+It’s a very slick drivetrain and the most popular among F-150 buyers; you should have no trouble sourcing one if it suits your fancy.
 The ’17 F-150’s other engines use a 6-speed automatic, which also works well, but note that the more advanced 10-speed will be available on more models for 2018.

 Will the styling be different?

-Gone are the days when big rigs like the F-150 were redesigned once a decade with only minor updates in the intervening years.
-The pickup lifecycle is now more like that of the passenger car: six to eight years between design generations with a major freshening occurring at the halfway point.
-Indeed, the current-generation F-150 introduced as a 2015 model and the next full redesign is expected for model-year 2020.
+Gone are days when big rigs like the F-150 were redesigned once a decade, with only minor updates in the intervening years.
+The pickup lifecycle is now more akin to that of the passenger car: six to eight years between design generations, with a major freshening around the halfway point.
+That’s the story with the current-generation F-150, which was introduced as a 2015 model and expects a full redesign for model-year 2020.

-All 2018 F-150 models will receive the aforementioned new grilles, along with tweaks to headlights and taillights, bumpers, and tailgate.
-The interior won’t change much, but the ’18 model will be available with 4G LTE connectivity to turn it into a rolling Wi-Fi hotspot.
-It’ll also be available with a new high-end B&O (Bang & Olufsen) PLAY audio system.
-Most models will offer Ford’s vastly improved Sync 3 infotainment system with support for Apple CarPlay and Google Android Auto.
+Details on the 2018 interior were not released in time for this report; don’t expect big changes, although look for introduction of 4G LTE connectivity to turn the truck into a rolling Wi-Fi hotspot.
+Also available will be a new high-end Bang & Olufsen PLAY audio system.
+Most models will offer the latest – and vastly improved — iteration of Ford’s Sync 3 infotainment system with support for Apple CarPlay and Google Android Auto.